DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ### TableColumnExtension

-Describes additional column properties that can be handled by the plugin.
+Describes additional column properties that the plugin can handle.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-columnName | string | Specifies the name of the column to extend. width? | number | Specifies the table's column width in pixels. align? | 'left' &#124; 'right' | Specifies the table's column alignment.
+columnName | string | The name of the column to extend. width? | number | The table column width in pixels. align? | 'left' &#124; 'right' | The table column alignment.

 ### TableLayoutProps